lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 A card is played by announcing its effects, showing the card and placing it from the hand in the ash heap.
 Sometimes a card will state to put it into play, you should announce its effects and place the card in the play area.
+Action cards are put to the ash heap or in play as appropriate only when the action reaches resolution (see [Summary of the Course of an Action](#summary-of-the-course-of-an-action)).

 Some effects can cancel a card “as it is played.”
 These effects, as well as wake effects, are the only effects allowed during the “as played” time period of another card.
 Even drawing to replace cards, comes after this time period.